anhsirk0/fetch-master-6000/README.md

 ASCII art of Dilbert is taken from the [Kakoune text editor](https://github.com/mawww/kakoune)
 ASCII art of Alice, PHB is taken from [Christopher Johnson's collection](https://asciiart.website/index.php?art=comics/dilbert)
-ASCII art of wolf is taken from [asciiart.eu](https://www.asciiart.eu/animals/wolves)
+ASCII art of the Wolf is taken from [asciiart.eu](https://www.asciiart.eu/animals/wolves)
+ASCII art of the Astronaut is taken from [this site](https://pastebin.com/T7tunPCa)

 ## Screenshots
 ![all1.png](https://github.com/anhsirk0/fetch-master-6000/blob/master/screenshots/all1.png)